Madagascar: Rise of early kingdoms and contact with Europeans

 In the southwest and south, conflict between the Mahafaly and Antandroy kingdoms in the mid-17th century caused the death of two Antandroy kings and saw Mahafaly split in two: Menarandra and Sakatovo, with Menarandra soon splitting further to produce Linta.
-In the early-18th century, a Menarandra king expanded east to conquer the western Antandroy, though yet another split produced Onilahy.
-On the east coast, when the Antemoro settled their lands they found Muslim settlers, the Zafiraminia, already there since around 1500.
-A conflict between the two broke out, (Note: Represented in traditions as a battle between two giants, Darafify and Fatrapaitatana.) and the Zafiraminia had come to rule the Antemoro kingdom by the mid-16th century.
-In the southeast the French founded Fort Dauphin in 1642.
+In the early 18th century, a Menarandra king expanded east to conquer the Western Antandroy, though yet another split produced Onilahy.
+On the East Coast, when the Antemoro settled their lands they found Muslim settlers, the Zafiraminia, already there since around 1500.
+A conflict between the two broke out, (Note: Represented in traditions as a battle between two giants, Darafify and Fatrapaitatana) and the Zafiraminia had come to rule the Antemoro kingdom by the mid-16th century.

+In the southeast, the French founded Fort Dauphin in 1642.
 They intervened in local conflicts and raided for cattle, provoking insecurity.
-The Antanosy attacked the colony, though were defeated by Flacourt's forces.
+The Antanosy attacked the colony, although they were defeated by Flacourt's forces.
 Another attack destroyed the colony and resulted in the killing of French settlers who remained in 1674.

-In the Central Highlands, Merina traditions hold that they encountered the Vazimba (Note: Represented as "primitive dwarfs".) when gradually settling the highlands from the southeast, thought to have been completed by the 15th century.
-After peacefully coexisting for several generations, Alasora king Andriamanelo, son of a Vazimba queen (Note: Traditions differ on whether it was Rafohy or Rangita.) and Merina man, launched a campaign to conquer the Vazimba.
-Of his successors, Ralambo founded the Merina Kingdom, (Note: In Merina tradition, Ralambo is credited with founding various institutions, such as a head tax and standing army, and with domesticating zebu.) and Andrianjaka completed the expulsion and assimilation of the Vazimba by the early-17th century.
-Traditions attribute the conquest of the Vazimba to the need to acquire more land for rice cultivation, with archaeological research putting the beginning of this expansion in the 14th century.
+In the Central Highlands, Merina traditions hold that they encountered the Vazimba (Note: Represented as "primitive dwarfs") when gradually settling the highlands from the southeast, thought to have been completed by the 15th century.
+After peacefully coexisting for several generations, the Alasora king Andriamanelo, son of a Vazimba queen (Note: Traditions differ on whether it was Rafohy or Rangita.) and a Merina man, launched a campaign to conquer the Vazimba.

+Of his successors, Ralambo founded the Merina Kingdom, (Note: In Merina tradition, Ralambo is credited with founding various institutions, such as a head tax and standing army, and with domesticating zebu.) and Andrianjaka completed the expulsion and assimilation of the Vazimba by the early 17th century.
+Traditions attribute the conquest of the Vazimba to the need to acquire more land for rice cultivation.
+Archeological research places the beginning of this expansion in the 14th century.
 In the mid-17th century a Mahafaly king invaded Bara territory and appointed his relatives, the Zafimanely, as rulers, who gained independence of various kinglets after his death.
-Betsileo kingdoms such as Arindrano and Isandra were likely founded in the mid-17th century, and the Betsileo derive their name from King Besilau who repelled a Sakalava-Menabe invasion in the 1670s.
+Betsileo kingdoms such as Arindrano and Isandra were likely founded in the mid-17th century, and the Betsileo derive their name from King Besilau, who repelled a Sakalava-Menabe invasion in the 1670s.
 (Note: -silau/-tsileo means "the invincible".)
-By the 18th century the Betsileo were the island's most proficient cultivators of rice.
+By the 18th century, the Betsileo were the island's most proficient cultivators of rice.